In the colourful streets of a colonial city, Carmen is a red hot spark.

 |Micaëla||Stacey Alleaume (until 15 Feb)|

 |Natalie Aroyan (from 17 Feb)|

 |Adrian Tamburini (from 2 March)|

 |Remendado||Simon Kim (until 27 Feb)|

 Running time: approximately 3 hours, including one interval.

 Sung in French, with English and Simplified Chinese surtitles.

 Small-town boy Don José is serving with the army far from home.
 His fellow soldiers are captivated by the strange allure of a gypsy woman, Carmen.
 He thinks only of home, his mother, and the pretty Micaëla, a young girl who comes to deliver a letter from home.

 Carmen is intrigued by the shy Don José.
 Arrested for beginning a fight, Carmen seduces Don José to win her freedom — and convinces him to desert the army to join her in the gypsy life of liberty.

 But her wandering eye has already found another lover: the dashing bullfighter, Escamillo.
-Don José’s jealousy is fierce, Escamillo's suit is determined, Carmen’s fate is set in the cards…
+Don José's jealousy is fierce, Escamillo's passion is determined, Carmen’s fate is set in the cards…